react18-tools/react18-global-store/lib/r18gs/README.md

 ## Motivation

-I have built wonderful libraries utilizing React18 features using Zustand.
-They worked awesome.
-However, when I try importing from specific folder for better tree-shaking, the libraries fail.
-This is because, for each import a separate zustand store is created.
-This actually increases the package size also.
+I've developed fantastic libraries leveraging React18 features using Zustand, and they performed admirably.
+However, when attempting to import from specific folders for better tree-shaking, the libraries encountered issues.
+Each import resulted in a separate Zustand store being created, leading to increased package size.

-Thus, I decided to create a bare minimum, ultra-light store that creates shared state even while importing components from separate files for better treeshaking.
+As a solution, I set out to create a lightweight, bare minimum store that facilitates shared state even when importing components from separate files, optimizing tree-shaking.

 ## Features